wp-plugins/role-scoper/readme.txt

 = Custom Types / Taxonomies =
 * Feature : New simple checklist enables/disables RS usage of each defined post type and taxonomy
-* BugFix : Hidden Content Teaser could not be enabled for custom post types
+* Fixed : Hidden Content Teaser could not be enabled for custom post types
-* BugFix : Category Role usage was not available for custom post types
+* Fixed : Category Role usage was not available for custom post types
-* BugFix : Role assignment metaboxes did not display for custom types
+* Fixed : Role assignment metaboxes did not display for custom types
-* BugFix : Custom Post Type menus were not displayed based on Object Role assignment
+* Fixed : Custom Post Type menus were not displayed based on Object Role assignment
-* BugFix : Newly enabled custom roles were not handled correctly by RS because initial save following activation de-associated their role capabilities (under RS Role Defs tab)
+* Fixed : Newly enabled custom roles were not handled correctly by RS because initial save following activation de-associated their role capabilities (under RS Role Defs tab)
-* BugFix : Some RS Options (including custom post type / taxonomy role usage) did not store correctly with WP Multisite
+* Fixed : Some RS Options (including custom post type / taxonomy role usage) did not store correctly with WP Multisite
-* BugFix : Was not requiring type-specific editing capabilities for term selection in post edit form for custom types
+* Fixed : Was not requiring type-specific editing capabilities for term selection in post edit form for custom types
-* BugFix : Post Types and Taxonomies disabled via new option checkboxes were not removed from Roles, Restrictions menus
+* Fixed : Post Types and Taxonomies disabled via new option checkboxes were not removed from Roles, Restrictions menus
-* BugFix : Error when using custom post types with WP 2.9
+* Fixed : Error when using custom post types with WP 2.9
 * Change : Force type-specific capability_type and caps for all custom post types
 * Change : Enable new Post Types and Taxonomies for RS Roles & Restrictions by default
 * Change : Support get_pages / list_pages filtering of hierarchical custom post types
 * Change : Better support for nonstandard capabilities in custom post type definitions

 = File Attachment Filtering =
-* BugFix : File Attachment Filter was inactive for installations upgraded to WP 3.0 multisite and still using wp-content/uploads folder
+* Fixed : File Attachment Filter was inactive for installations upgraded to WP 3.0 multisite and still using wp-content/uploads folder
-* BugFix : On failed direct file access attempt, any page / term listings on 404 page were not filtered for RS restrictions / roles
+* Fixed : On failed direct file access attempt, any page / term listings on 404 page were not filtered for RS restrictions / roles

 = Front End =
-* BugFix : Fatal error when manage_categories capability is checked from the front end by template or plugin code
+* Fixed : Fatal error when manage_categories capability is checked from the front end by template or plugin code

 = Post Edit Form =
-* BugFix : Post submission categories not filtered when user had category-specific Post Editor role but a General Role of Page Author / Editor (since 1.2)
+* Fixed : Post submission categories not filtered when user had category-specific Post Editor role but a General Role of Page Author / Editor (since 1.2)
-* BugFix : Implicit role ownership (indicated by coloring in role metaboxes) was not indicacted correctly under some configurations
+* Fixed : Implicit role ownership (indicated by coloring in role metaboxes) was not indicacted correctly under some configurations

 = Role / Restriction Maintenance =
-* BugFix : Category Roles, Category Restrictions bulk admin forms had invalid category edit links
+* Fixed : Category Roles, Category Restrictions bulk admin forms had invalid category edit links
-* BugFix : Roles, Restrictions were not displayed on single term edit form
+* Fixed : Roles, Restrictions were not displayed on single term edit form
-* BugFix : Invalid Roles > Roles submenu displayed if logged user has edit_users capability but not manage_settings capability
+* Fixed : Invalid Roles > Roles submenu displayed if logged user has edit_users capability but not manage_settings capability
 * Change : Suppress scroll links in Term Roles / Restrictions bulk admin form if terms total over 300

 = Admin - Misc. =
 * Feature : Media Library option, for non-Editors, to prevent the inclusion of files uploaded by other users (even if logged user can edit the related post)
 * Perf : Unnecessary DB query on post save added needless overhead, caused out of memory error on some configurations (since 1.2)
-* BugFix : In admin menus, "Add New" was not properly suppressed in some configurations
+* Fixed : In admin menus, "Add New" was not properly suppressed in some configurations
-* BugFix : Comment listing in wp-admin was not filtered to match post editing access
+* Fixed : Comment listing in wp-admin was not filtered to match post editing access
-* BugFix : Custom-defined WP Nav menus were not filtered for RS restrictions / roles
+* Fixed : Custom-defined WP Nav menus were not filtered for RS restrictions / roles
-* BugFix : XML-RPC submissions failed for users lacking blog-wide edit_posts capability
+* Fixed : XML-RPC submissions failed for users lacking blog-wide edit_posts capability
-* BugFix : On version upgrade from RS < 1.2, groups_rs db table update failed under certain conditions
+* Fixed : On version upgrade from RS < 1.2, groups_rs db table update failed under certain conditions
 * Lang : Removed ASCII HTML character codes from Spanish translation (David Gómez Becerril - www.desarrollowebdequeretaro.com)

 = Plugin Compatibility =